ncbi/cxx-toolkit/pages/ch_dbapi.md

 db2.Connect();
 ```

 To configure connection pooling the configuration file must have a section called `[<service name>.dbservice]` so for the example above it will be `[srv.dbservice]`.
-See the available parameters in the “Connection Pooling Configurable Parameters” section.
+See the available parameters in the "Connection Pooling Configurable Parameters" section.

 Obviously, an application may create as many pools as required providing different service names in the C++ code and supplying appropriate sections in the configuration file.